 Enhanced Crossings give pedestrians a safe place to cross the street when there is no traffic signal or stop sign.
 They are found in low traffic areas near schools, parks and libraries.
 NYC DOT generally only marks crosswalks that meet U.S. federal guidelines for traffic controls determined by the Manual on Uniform Traffic Control Devices (MUTCD).
 Enhanced Crossings are a standard treatment that meet the community need for marked crossings when traffic controls are not appropriate.

-New York State Law Motorists must YIELD when a pedestrian is in any portion of the roadway, even when they are crossing in an uncontrolled crosswalk that is marked or unmarked.
-This means vehicles must yield to pedestrians in an Enhanced Crossing.
+Motorists and cyclists must STOP when a pedestrian is in any portion of the roadway, even when they are crossing in an uncontrolled crosswalk that is marked or unmarked.
+This means vehicles and bicycles must STOP for pedestrians in an Enhanced Crossing.

 Enhanced Crossings are only installed at locations that meet specific criteria:

 - Calm streets

 - Very long distances between marked crosswalks with stop signs or signals

 - Near parks, schools, cultural centers or transit connections

 Where ever possible, additional traffic calming is included as part of the enhanced crossing treatment.

 Benefits of Enhanced Crossings

 - Makes crossing pedestrians more visible to approaching vehicles